coded-by-matt/herovision/README.md

 # herovision
- Pairing useful information with screenshots with google automl.
+ Pairing useful information with dota 2 screenshots with google automl.